pip-services/pip-services-docs/content/en/python/components/auth/credential_params.md

 #### many_from_config
 Retrieves all CredentialParams from configuration parameters from "credentials" section.
-If "credential" section is present instead, than it returns a list with only one CredentialParams.
+If "credential" section is present instead, then it returns a list with only one CredentialParams.

 > `static` many_from_config(config: [ConfigParams](../../../commons/config/config_params)): List[[CredentialParams]()]